cheekylizzy123/Katsu-Hybrid-AIGC-Detector/README.md

 **2. Open `KatsuTraining.ipynb`** in **Colab** and run the cells in order

-**Self-Transformed Dataset**
+#### Self-Transformed Dataset

-This dataset was transformed from 5k raw real images from COCO train2017 and 6k raw AI-generated images, split evenly across SD1.5, Midjourney, and ADM, to form 33k transformed images.
+The dataset was transformed from 5k raw real images from COCO train2017 and 6k raw AI-generated images, split evenly across SD1.5, Midjourney, and ADM, to form 33k transformed images.
 The inclusion of architecturally distinct generators (latent diffusion, closed-source/black-box, and pixel-space diffusion) forces the detector to learn generalisable generation artifacts rather than memorising the fingerprint of a single generator.

 **Link to Self-Transformed Dataset:** https://www.kaggle.com/datasets/shxrlenee/aigc-detection-dataset
 <br><br>